-The SR 152 (North) to Road 11 Wye Alternative has been identified as the Preferred Alternative.
+The SR 152 (North) to Road 11 Wye Alternative is the Preferred Alternative.
 It presents the best balance of natural environment and community resource impacts in comparison to the other Central Valley Wye alternatives in light of the purpose and need, as described in Section 8.4, Factors Influencing the Identification of the Preferred Alternative.
 The key considerations in making this determination are: